junwatu/color-detection-openai/blogs/README.md

 ```ini
 OPENAI_API_KEY=sk-proj-secret
 ```

-Another important note is to choose models accessible by the project.
-In this project, we will use `gpt-4o` models.
+Another crucial factor is to select models that are accessible for the project.
+For this project, we will utilize 'gpt-4o' models for image recognition and extracting colors from the image.

 ![limit LLMs](images/limit-models.png)